haurog/Warrant-Canary/README.md

 * Withdraw ERC-20 tokens which have been sent to the address accidentally.

+### Website

+The websity is deplyed using netlify: https://warrantcanary.netlify.app/

 ### Deployed Address

 The contract is on rinkeby under: